 I'd imagine him being a rather tragic character swallowed by the madness of the galactic civil war, with the World Eaters providing a sense of purpose to the poor creature's violent existence.

-Additional photography angels and musings in our Instagram feed!
+Additional photography angles and musings in our Instagram feed!